-We begin with the posture.
-It is comfortable, relaxed, and functional in relation to dancing embracing, and embraced by a partner.
+We begin with posture.
+It is comfortable, relaxed, and functional in relation to dancing, embracing, and being embraced by a partner.

 These moves are connected to music.
 We practice those exercises at the beginning of every class.
 The moves would not be integrated into your muscle memory without repeating them a few times at every class or practice for a period of time.

 When we practice these exercises in a class, our objective is not just to use them in that class but to gradually incorporate them into your muscle memory, so they are available in your muscle memory for the classes you’ll take later.

 We show you how Tango music and dance are intrinsically related.

 The exercises and moves that we do in class are always explained in relation to music.

 After the initial exercises, we give each student a task related to his or her experience and possibilities.

 We teach you to move on the line of dance from your very first class.